toby-bro/VeriFuse/README.md

 pfuzz is a differential fuzzer for SystemVerilog modules that compares the behavior between different simulators (currently IVerilog and Verilator).
 Its core functionality includes:

-1. **Automated Mocking**: Taking a SystemVerilog module with dependencies (imports, enums, etc.) and automatically generating a standalone version by mocking required components.
+**Automated Mocking**: When used with the command `-mock` Taking a SystemVerilog module with dependencies (imports, enums, etc.) and automatically generating a standalone version by mocking required components.
+If we want to feed it with a valid verilog file from another project...

-2. **Generating Testbenches**: Creating SystemVerilog and C++ testbenches to run simulations with both simulators.
+**Generating Testbenches**: Creating SystemVerilog and C++ testbenches to run simulations with both simulators.

-3. **Fuzzing Strategies**: Implements multiple fuzzing strategies:
+**Fuzzing Strategies**: Implements multiple fuzzing strategies:

 - Simple: Basic random value generation
 - Random: Smarter random generation with special values
 - Smart: Context-aware fuzzing that recognizes signal types (clocks, resets, valid signals)

-4. **Parallel Execution**: Leveraging multiple CPU cores for faster fuzzing with worker threads.
+**Parallel Execution**: Leveraging multiple CPU cores for faster fuzzing with worker threads.

-5. **Discrepancy Detection**: Finding and analyzing cases where different simulators produce different results.
+**Discrepancy Detection**: Finding and analyzing cases where different simulators produce different results.

-6. **Result Analysis**: Tools to analyze and categorize detected mismatches using pattern recognition.
+**Result Analysis**: Tools to analyze and categorize detected mismatches using pattern recognition.

 The workflow is:

 1. Parse a SystemVerilog module
-2. Mock dependencies and create testbenches
+2. (not by default) Mock dependencies and create testbenches
 3. Generate test inputs using selected strategy
 4. Run both simulators with identical inputs
 5. Compare outputs to find discrepancies